 Rough Draft Bar & Books is one of Kingston’s most distinctive spots, combining an independent bookstore, coffee shop, and bar under one roof.
 In the mornings and early afternoons, it functions primarily as a coffee house, serving espresso drinks alongside pastries and cookies from its sister shop, Kingston Bread + Bar.

-Rough Draft is also a popular spot for reading or casual laptop work, thanks to its relaxed, all-day vibe.
+Rough Draft is also a popular spot for reading or casual laptop work, thanks to its casual, all-day vibe.
 While it’s not the most reliable place for high-speed WiFi, it’s still one of the best coffee stops in Kingston if you’re looking for a place to slow down, browse books, and enjoy a drink in a uniquely local setting.

 Monkey Joe Roasting Co

 The menu caters to both purists and those who enjoy flavored options.
 One popular choice is the Jazzy Joe, their signature flavored coffee with notes reminiscent of cinnamon maple French toast.
-Whether you’re stopping in for a quick cup or picking up beans to take home, Monkey Joe is a must-visit for serious coffee lovers in Kingston.
+Whether you’re stopping in for a quick cup or picking up beans to take home, Monkey Joe is a must-visit for serious coffee drinkers in Kingston.

 Note: Monkey Joe Roasting Company does not offer WiFi.